kata-ai/aksara-ui/README.md

 $ npm install --save styled-components @aksara-ui/core @aksara-ui/icons
 ```

-Then, you will need to apply the theme provider as well as the global styles.
+Then, you will need to apply the theme provider as well as the default global styles.
 Wrap your app inside the `AksaraProvider` to do so.

 ```jsx
 import { AksaraProvider } from '@aksara-ui/core';